The Case for

 Convention drift

-Every session reinvents how the project does things.
+A fresh session reinvents how the project does things.
 One file goes one way, the next file goes another.
 Conventions exist on paper.
 The model does not read them by default.

 - 02/Failure mode